swentel/indieweb/README.md

   $settings['indieweb_p_summary_fields'] = ['field_summary'];
   ```

+You can configure this at /admin/config/services/indieweb/microformats

 ## Creating comments

-Warning: experimental, but fun :)

-When a webmention is saved and is of property 'in-reply-to', it is possible to create a comment.
-Currently,
+When a webmention is saved and is of property 'in-reply-to', it is possible to create a comment if the target of the
-configuration is done by adding a field on comments and configuring lines in settings.php. (at some point, we'll move
+webmention has comments enabled.
+Currently, configuration is done by adding a field on comments and configuring lines
-this to configuration when it's well tested).
+in settings.php. (at some point, we'll move this to configuration when it's well tested).
 Following steps are needed:

   - Create an entity reference field on your comment which points to a webmention.
 On the 'Manage display' page you can
   set the formatter to 'Webmention'.
 Currently the format uses the textual version of the reply run through the